Skatu/Consult-Logger/README.md

 Some observations:
 - I've decided to make the ids a Long instead of UUID because Long has less memory overhead, is faster, and the IDs won't be generated/shared across multiple services.
 - Consult contains a list of symptoms because I thought it makes sense that, when a patient goes to a consult, the doctor registers all the symptoms noted in that specific consult.
+- Pathology associated with the consult is optional, since it's not always possible to diagnose in one consult the pathology.
+- I've used Lombok for getters/setters and logging, to reduce boilerplate code.
+- For DTOs, I decided to use records to reduce boilerplate code as well.
+- For the endpoint "get all patients", I used a class "PaginationParams" to facilitate the addition of future query params in case there was a need (so we don't have to change the java method signature).
+Currently, the object is created manually.
+I know we can have Spring auto create the object as a parameter of the HTTP request, but due to lack of time, I decided to not make that change.